 Division 3 — Discrimination on ground of spent conviction

-17. Terms used in this Division
+17. Terms used

 (1) In this Division commission agent, committee of management, contract worker, employment, employment agency and principal have the respective meanings assigned to them by the Equal Opportunity Act 1984.